Next day installation

 Garage

-Garages are suitable for boiler installations in properties where space is abundant and ventilation requirements can be met.
+Garages are suitable for boiler installations in properties where space is abundant, and ventilation requirements can be met.
 Installing a boiler in the garage keeps it separate from living areas while providing easy access for boiler servicing.

 Cupboard

-where should you install a boiler?
+Where should you install a boiler?

 Boilers should be installed in well-ventilated areas away from sleeping quarters to minimise exposure to carbon monoxide and noise disturbances.
 Consulting with heating professionals helps determine the most suitable location based on safety and practical considerations.

-Get a Boiler Service >Do you get Additional Warmth from a Boiler in your Bedroom?
+Do you get Additional Warmth from a Boiler in your Bedroom?

 Having a boiler in your bedroom may provide some additional warmth, especially during colder months.
 However, the primary purpose of a boiler is to provide hot water for heating and domestic use rather than directly warming a room.